potluck-events/potluck/backend/README.md

 #### Custom Permissions
 **/events/int:pk/**

-* `GET:` user must be a host or guest of event with given pk
+* `GET:` user must be the host or a guest of event
-* `PUT, PATCH, DELETE:` user must be a host of event with given pk
+* `PUT, PATCH, DELETE:` user must be the host of event

 <br>